 Tax Evasion Lawyers in Exeter

-In Rhode Island, "tax evasion" is a crime that involves a purposeful failure to pay the taxes that the taxpayer legally owes.
+In Pennsylvania, "tax evasion" is a crime that involves a willful failure to pay the taxes that the taxpayer legally owes.

-One of the most common frequent tactics of tax evaders in Exeter, Rhode Island is to attempt to make it appear to an outside observer that their tax liability is lower than it really is, such as by concealing income, fraudulently transferring property, and others.
+One of the most common prevalent tactics of tax evaders in Exeter, Pennsylvania is to attempt to make it appear to an outside observer that their tax liability is lower than it truly is, such as by concealing income, fraudulently transferring property, and others.

-The federal government and the laws of Rhode Island impose severe penalties for tax evasion - treating it as an extremely serious crime.
+The federal government and the laws of Pennsylvania impose severe penalties for tax evasion - treating it as an extremely serious crime.

 In Exeter, the punishments for tax evasion can range from a court order to pay back taxes, plus a small fine, and range all the way up to fines in the tens (or hundreds) of thousands of dollars, and imprisonment.

-However, if the relevant tax authorities are able to demonstrate that a taxpayer in Exeter, Rhode Island committed purposeful fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.
+However, if the relevant tax authorities are able to demonstrate that a taxpayer in Exeter, Pennsylvania committed deliberate fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.

-A Exeter, Rhode Island Tax Evasion Lawyer Can Help
+A Exeter, Pennsylvania Tax Evasion Lawyer Can Help

-Of course, if you've really been accused of tax evasion, you should retain an Exeter, Rhode Island tax lawyer immediately.
-If you are innocent, a tax attorney will make sure you have the best chance possible at being acquitted.
+However, if you're truly accused of tax evasion, you will need an Exeter, Pennsylvania tax attorney more than ever.
+If you are, in fact, innocent, a tax attorney can give you the best possible chance of being found not guilty.